evitablexd/cs2-hack/README.md

-This project is outdated, will push the latest changes with antiaim/etc + full sdk soon.
+This project is outdated, need to update sdk